FrankLawrence/Obsidian-Vault/Computer Programming/Pervasive Computing/Percom 5 Sound Processing.md

 	1. Plot its waveform in time (but the context information is hidden)
 	2. Plot its frequency spectrum (you will see more about its frequency composition)
 	3. Plot a spectrogram if the signal is too long and its spectrum varies in time

+> [!question] Exam Question
+> Sketch the frequency spectrum of a signal built as a sum of a DC signal with amplitude 2V and two sinusoidal signals, one of 100Hz and amplitude 2V, and one of 200Hz and amplitude 1V, all with a duration of 0,1 seconds.

+> [!question] Exam Question
+> Define the term **spectrogram** and explain how it is constructed.
+Sketch the spectrogram of a signal built as a sum of two sinusoidal signals, one of 100Hz and amplitude 2V, and one of 200Hz, and amplitude 1V, both with a duration of 0,1 seconds.

 ---
 References: